 The School is located at the heart of the multi-university campus development at Chatham Maritime in Medway, Kent.
-This splendid Edwardian redbrick and ivy-clad campus – dating from 1903.
-Extensive new laboratories and research facilities have opened and the campus has developed into a major higher education centre.
-In September 2016, the campus will open a new Student Hub, a flexible entertainment and social space, which is the latest investment in student life funded by both Kent and Greenwich Universities.
+This splendid Edwardian redbrick and ivy-clad campus dates back to 1903.
+The School is a major higher education centre with leading edge laboratories and research facilities.
+The campus has a shared Student Hub with a flexible entertainment and social space.
+See the University of Kent Medway Campus website and the University of Greenwich Medway Campus page for more information.

 We have designed an innovative patient-focused MPharm programme and believe that the future of pharmacy lies in meeting patients’ needs through working in partnership with patients, other health-care professionals, the NHS and industry.
 Pharmacists are the only health-care professionals with a unique knowledge of medicines from manufacture to their use in patients, and pharmacy offers a wide range of career options.
 Our MPharm programme already provides a significant amount of work placements to enhance the clinical learning, competencies and employability skills of our graduates.